vivid-planet/comet/docs/docs/migration/migration-from-v7-to-v8.md

     ```

 These steps will help automate the process of updating React imports and fixing linting issues, making the migration smoother.
-The codemod does not handle all cases, so manual adjustments may be necessary.
+The codemod does not handle all cases, so manual adjustments may still be necessary.